Predicting MSS From Single 10-40m Sprint

 Complementary Training members can find and download an Excel template that I have used in the video, in order to estimate maximum sprinting speed (MSS) from 10-40m sprint.

-Furthermore, all of the Premium members, as well as Standard members who have been in the community for more than three months can download a new version of the HIT Builder for free.
-If you have just joined our community as a Standard Member, don’t worry, you will be able to download this product for free as well, in the third month of membership.
+Furthermore, all of our Premium members can download a new version of the HIT Builder for free.
+If you have just joined our community as a Standard Member, don’t worry, you will be able to download this product for free as well, in the 5th month of membership.